ccn-ccn/MyNetworkSocial/README.md

 **We're Seeking Visionary Investors to Build the Future of Social Media**

-MyNetwork is raising seed funding to bring our creator-first platform from concept to launch.
+MyNetwork is raising seed funding to bring our creator first platform from concept to launch.
 This is your opportunity to get in on the ground floor of a platform designed to disrupt the $250B+ social media industry.

 ### The Problem We're Solving